Shimano Sienna FG vs Shimano FX FC

 Some owners, even take the brushing out of their FX and replace it with a ball bearing.

 I have not done so myself.
 I doubt if that really makes much of a difference.
-The FX is a cheap, entry level reel with tolerances to match the price.
+The FX reel is designed as a budget-friendly, entry-level option, and its tolerances are likely match the price.

 Line Lay